li0217codeninja/li0217codeninja/README.md

 - 👋 Hi, I’m @li0217codeninja
-- 👀 I’m interested in AIML
+- 👀 I’m interested in AIML in biomoedicl field
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently developing computer vision models for biomedical images
-- 💞️ I’m looking to collaborate on DL
+- 💞️ I’m looking to collaborate on projects related to cancer early detection
 - 📫 How to reach me ...

 <!---